Mikaela/mikaela.github.io/index.html.md

 At freenode I can usually be found from at least at [#limnoria,#gribble,#supybot,##Mkaysi](irc://irc.freenode.net/#limnoria,#gribble,#supybot,##Mkaysi).

 At OFTC, I can usually be found from at least at [#debian-next,#supybot,](irc://irc.oftc.net/#debian-next,#supybot,)

+# This is mirror of [http://mkaysi.github.com/](http://mkaysi.github.com/)

+This mirror might be outdated unless you are looking at [http://mkaysi.github.com/](http://mkaysi.github.com/)